STS-93

 STS-93 in 1999 marked the 95th launch of the Space Shuttle, the 26th launch of Columbia, and the 21st night launch of a Space Shuttle.
 Eileen Collins became the first female shuttle Commander on this flight.
+Its primary mission was to launch the Chandra X-ray Observatory, the heaviest payload ever carried by the Space Shuttle system, at 50222 lb.

-Its primary payload was the Chandra X-ray Observatory.
-It would also be the last mission of Columbia until March 2002.
-During the interim, Columbia would be out of service for upgrading, and would not fly again until STS-109.
-The launch was originally scheduled for 20 July but the launch was aborted at T−7 seconds.
-The successful launch of the flight occurred 3 days later.
-The payload was also the heaviest payload ever carried by the Space Shuttle system, at over 22.7 tonnes (25 tons).
+STS-93 would be Columbia's last mission until March 2002.
+During the interim, Columbia would be out of service for upgrading and would only fly again on STS-109.
+The launch was originally scheduled for 20 July, but it was aborted at T−7 seconds.
+The successful launch of the flight occurred three days later.